 Whether you’re looking for bright colors, height, or interesting flower petals, there’s an annual out there for you just waiting to be planted.

-But first, let’s talk about what differentiates annuals from perennials.
-Simply put, annuals grow for only one season and must be replanted year after year if you want to enjoy them in your garden next Spring.
-This means you’ll have to purchase new plants or seeds every year.
-Perennials on the other hand, can grow in the same spot for several years without replanting.
+This means you’ll have to purchase new plants or seeds every single year.
+Perennials on the other hand, can grow in the same spot for several years without having to be replanted.

-Annuals can be a little more work than perennials for this reason but they definitely reward you with longer blooming times.
-Plus, some of the most striking and popular flowers are annuals.
-When you plant any of the flowers below, you’ll enjoy beautiful blooms through the Fall and reap the benefits of your hard gardening work until early frost!
+Also, some of the most beloved and popular flowers are annuals.
+When you plant any of the flowers below, you can enjoy beautiful blooms through the Fall season and reap the benefits of your hard gardening work until early frost!

-Another benefit of planting an annual is that it gives you the opportunity to figure out whether or not you like that particular flower in your garden.
-If you do, you know you’ll repurchase it next year, and if you don’t, you’ll know that you need to replace it with another flower.
+Another benefit of planting an annual is that it gives you the opportunity to experiment and figure out which flowers you like or dislike.
+If you love a particular flower, you know you’ll repurchase it next year, and if you don’t, you’ll know that you need to search for new flower varieties to try out next year; it’s part of the fun of gardening.

 Now let’s delve into 16 of the most stunning annuals that would make any garden-lover swoon!